Water Well Permit

 Water Well Construction Permits

 All water well construction must be permitted by the District.
-Permit are issued to licensed water well contractors through the District’s E-permitting website.
+Permits are issued to licensed water well contractors through the District’s E-permitting website.
 Please view 40B-3, F.A.C. for the District’s water well construction rules.

 Licensed Water Well Contractors